dwave-examples/clustering/README.rst

       weight = -math.tanh(d) * 0.1

-* Note that a scalar of ``0.1`` was applied in order to prevent this weight from washing out the other weights in the BQM.
+* Note that a scalar of ``0.1`` was applied in order to prevent this weight from overwhelming the other weights in the BQM.
 The ``0.1`` is arbitrary and was found by tinkering with the code.